Canvas

 dismissal.
 (See the Undergraduate Catalog for the full policy.)

-ChatGPT and other Large Language Model
+and other Large Language Model (LLM) chatbots:

-a prompt into an LLM chatbot, copying the response, and then submitting that response
+chatbot, copying the response, and then submitting that response for an

-do it.
+it.

-2. Chatbots
+2. Chatbots are sometimes

-errors as “hallucinations,” but these hallucinations are presented with supreme
+“hallucinations,” but these hallucinations are presented with supreme

 self-confidence.
 Hallucinations are not uncommon.

-I suspect that you have pasted in a response
+3. If I suspect that you

-produced by an LLM, I will check the various services that can detect
+have pasted in a response produced by an LLM, I will check the

-this.
-If those services confirm my suspicion, I will call you in for
+various services that can detect this.
+If those services confirm my

-a conference, and we will go over your essay line by line while I ask pointed
+line by line while I ask pointed questions.

-4. Chatbots
+4. Chatbots can be inaccurate,

-them to enhance your learning.
+enhance your learning.

-The following discussion of the use of
+following discussion of the use of LLMs in academic settings was developed by

-LLMs in academic settings was developed by Dr. Nora Rivera, a professor in
+Dr. Nora Rivera, a professor in Chapman’s English department:

 Acceptable Uses of LLMs |